Uvalde mayor says he's frustrated by lack of transparency in school shooting investigation - KTVZ

 The law enforcement response to the shooting was led by school police chief Pedro “Pete” Arredondo, who has not substantively commented in public about the shooting.
 Arredondo was elected to the city council earlier this year and sworn in last week in a private ceremony, but he was not present on Tuesday.

-McLaughlin also clarified that the City of Uvalde police chief was on vacation at the time of the shooting.
+McLaughlin said he continues to have confidence in the city’s police department.
+He also clarified that the City of Uvalde police chief Daniel Rodriguez was on vacation at the time of the shooting.

 “He wasn’t here but he canceled his vacation immediately.
 It took him a day and a half to get back on the plane, two planes, but he came back immediately,” he said.